+A GCR (#686) agreement between a non-AP STA and an AP shall end as described in 11.22.15.1 when:(Ed)

+(#562)The AP deauthenticates or disassociates the non-AP STA.

+(#562)The non-AP STA successfully transmits a DMS Request frame to the AP containing a DMS Request element that has a DMS Descriptor with the DMSID identifying the group addressed stream and the Request Type field set to “Remove”, or

+(#562)The AP successfully transmits an individually addressed DMS Response frame with a DMS Response element containing a DMS Status field with the DMSID identifying the group addressed stream that has the Status field set to “Terminate”

+An GCR (#686) agreement between a non-AP STA and an AP shall end(Ed) as described in 11.22.15.1 with the following modifications:

+(#562)The DMS Status field shall include an GCR (#686) Response subelement

+(#562)The DMS response frame may instead by transmitted to the broadcast or GCR (#686) group addresses

+A cancellation of an GCR (#686) agreement shall also cause the Block Ack agreement to be cancelled for the GCR (#686) stream.

-11.22.15.2.3 Concealment of MRG transmissions
+11.22.15.2.3 Concealment of GCR (#686) transmissions

-Concealment prevents group addressed frames transmitted via the MRG-Unsolicited-Retry or MRG-Block-Ack Ack policies from being passed up the MAC-SAP of MRG-incapable STAs.
+Concealment prevents group addressed frames transmitted via the GCR (#686)-Unsolicited-Retry or GCR (#686)-Block-Ack retransmission(#961) policies from being passed up the MAC-SAP of GCR (#686)-incapable STAs.

-MRG group addresses MSDUs transmitted via the MRG-Unsolicited-Retry or MRG-Block-Ack Ack policies shall be sent in an A-MSDU frame format with the RA set to the MRG Concealment address: <To-be-assigned-by-ANA>.
+GCR (#686) group addressed MSDUs transmitted via the GCR (#686)-Unsolicited-Retry or GCR (#686)-Block-Ack retransmission(#961) policies shall be sent in an A-MSDU frame format with the RA set to the GCR (#686) Concealment address dot11GCRConcealmentAddress (#636).
+The DA field in the A-MSDU subframe shall contain the group address of the GCR (#686) group address that is being concealed (i.e. the same value as the DA field for non-GCR (#686) group addressed delivery).(#202)

-A STA with dot11RobustAVStreamingImplemented(#29) set to true shall not use the MRG Concealment address for any purpose other than the transmission of MRG streams.
+A STA with dot11RobustAVStreamingImplemented(#29) set to true shall not use the GCR (#686) Concealment address for any purpose other than the transmission of GCR (#686) streams.

-A STA with dot11RobustAVStreamingImplemented(#29) set to true and at least one MRG agreement shall add the MRG Concealment address to the STA’s dot11GroupAddressesTable.
+A STA with dot11RobustAVStreamingImplemented(#29) set to true and at least one GCR (#686) agreement shall add the GCR (#686) Concealment address to the STA’s dot11GroupAddressesTable.

-11.22.15.2.4 MRG-DMS

-An AP may accept DMS requests from non-AP STAs with Robust AV Streaming set to 0 in the Extended Capabilities element and MRG requests with Robust AV Streaming set to 1 in the Extended Capabilities element for the same group address stream, as long as the Ack Policy remains MRG-DMS and the Power Management mode is not MRG-SP for the MRG stream.
+The Individual/Group (I/G) address bit (LSB of octet 0) and the Universally or Locally administered (U/L) bit (the bit of octet 0 adjacent to the I/G address bit.) of dot11GCRConcealmentAddress shall both be set.

+(#960)

-11.22.15.2.5 MRG-Unsolicited-Retry
+11.22.15.2.5 GCR-Unsolicited-Retry (#686)

-A STA supports the MRG-Unsolicited-Retry Ack policy if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the MRG service with Ack policy equal to MRG-Unsolicited-Retry.
+A STA supports the GCR (#686)-Unsolicited-Retry retransmission(#961) policy if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the GCR (#686) service with retransmission(#961) policy equal to GCR (#686)-Unsolicited-Retry.

-An AP adopting the MRG-Unsolicited Retry Ack policy for an MRG group address chooses a lifetime limit for the group address.
-The AP may vary the lifetime limit for the group address at any time, and may use lifetime limits for different MRG group addresses.
-An AP adopting the MRG-Unsolicited-Retry Ack policy for a MRG group address shall transmit each MSDU according to 11.22.15.2.3, subject to the lifetime limit.
+An AP adopting the GCR (#686)-Unsolicited Retry retransmission(#961) policy for an GCR (#686) group address chooses a lifetime limit for the group address.
+The AP may vary the lifetime limit for the group address at any time, and may use lifetime limits for different GCR (#686) group addresses.
+An AP adopting the GCR (#686)-Unsolicited-Retry retransmission(#961) policy for a GCR (#686) group address shall transmit each MSDU according to 11.22.15.2.3, subject to the lifetime limit.
 Transmission uses the backoff procedure described in 9.2.8.1.

+If a Block Ack agreement has successfully been established for a group addressed stream that is delivered using the GCR (#686)-Unsolicited-Retry retransmission(#961) policy, the STA shall follow the duplicate detection procedures defined in 9.2.9 and 9.10.4.(#944)

-11.22.15.2.6 MRG-Block-Ack
+11.22.15.2.6 GCR (#686)-Block-Ack